Chemistry and Biochemistry

 Analytical Chemistry

 Identification and quantitation of organic pollutants via Gas Chromatography/Mass Spectrometry (GC/MS) and Direct Sampling Mass Spectrometry (DSMS).
 Application of X-Ray Fluorescence spectrometry (XRF) to the determination of toxic elements in foods, supplements, and other products.
-Development of novel analytical techniques for separation and detection of redox-sensitive trace species.
+Development of novel analytical techniques for separation and detection of redox-sensitive trace element species.
+Analysis of the reactions, fate, and transport of metal nanoparticles in environmental materials.

 Biochemistry